ncphillips/truecoders.io/_coders/austin-redmayne.markdown

     - Helping customers decide what would be the best option for them
     - Handling money using mobile pay options
 - company: Blue​ ​Coast​ ​Burrito
-  position: Store Employee
+  jobTitle: Store Employee
   startDate: 2014-12-01 00:00:00 -06:00
   endDate: 2015-03-01 00:00:00 -06:00
   body: Prepared and served food, ensuring the overall presentation of the restaurant
 - company: Hometown​ ​Market
-  position: Cashier
+  jobTitle: Cashier
   startDate: 2014-06-01 00:00:00 -05:00
   endDate: 2014-11-01 00:00:00 -05:00
   body: |-